JacekWozniak12/ChordGenerator/README.md

 ## Legal

-All rights of quoted sources in part *Used Spftware / Libraries* are in hold of their respective owners.
+All rights of quoted sources in part *Used Software / Libraries* are in hold of their respective owners.